Funding your studies

 Previous study and funding

-Students who have previously studied at a college or university and have received two years of funding from the Student Loans Company, but did not complete their course, please speak with a UKCBC course advisor to check eligibility.
+If you have previously studied at a college or university and have received two years of funding from the Student Loans Company, but did not complete their course, please speak with a UKCBC course advisor to check eligibility.

 Follow these easy steps to apply for student finance: